Doth-J/SSH-KaliBox/README.md

 docker compose up
 ```
 ## KaliBox Configuration :shield:
 Once you are connected to KaliBox be sure to change the initial configurations of *init.sh* in the container's **/box** directory.
-Here's an example how to change the root password and persist it through container restarts:
+Here's an example how to change the root password, persist it through container restarts and disable ssh key generation:
 ```
 > player@<CONTAINER-ID>:~$ su root
 > Password:<ROOT-PASSWORD>